G-Sravanthi/Weird-Parts-of-JS/README.md

  //this function call points to a function creating the first execution context
 ```
 ## Definitions
+### Syntax Parser
+* Software that reads through code and determines what is to be done.
+A syntax parser allows code to be written in script that is more easily written and read by humans, then translated into a lower level computer language to be run.
+### Lexical Environment
+* The location of each segment of code within the context of the entire application.
 ### Lexical Scope
-* Inner functions contain the scope of their parent function, meaning that the child function has access to the values held within its parent function, even if if the parent function has returned (this is all based on the position of declared code with an execution context).
+* The context of a piece of code called to run.
+Inner functions contain the scope of their parent function, meaning that the child function has access to the values held within its parent function, even if the parent function was returned (this is all based on the position of declared code with an execution context).
+### Execution Context
+* A wrapper that contains the code that is running, in order to manage the lexical environment and the scope of the executable code.
+### `undefined`
+* A special value within JS given to variables that have been declared, but has yet to be defined.  `undefined` is not a string, but instead a unique special value that acts as a place holder in memory for a future value.
+### Name / Value Pair (Key/Value)
+* A name that maps to a unique value.
+The name may be defined more than once, but can only have one value in any given execution context.
+That value can be defined to hold further sets of name / value pairs
 ### Object
-* A collection of properties with key/value pairs or methods which are declared functions within the object's collection.
+* A collection of properties with name / value pairs or methods which are declared functions within the object's collection.
 An object can also have a collection that is another object.
 ### Object Literal
 * When the JS Engine is parsing through your code and comes upon `{}` outside of a function or conditional, the JS Engine assumes that a new object is being created.
 Object literal syntax allows the programmer to create an object on the fly with `{}` whenever wanted.
 ### Namespace
 * A container for variables and functions to be held so that separate variables and functions, possibly with the same name, do not cause conflict when called.
 JS doesn't have a specialty namespace syntax, but objects can be used to accomplish this task.
 ### JSON (JavaScript Object Notation)
 * A string of data that is almost identical to object literal syntax except all property names have to be wrapped in quotes.
 JSON is a subset of object literal syntax, meaning that all object literal cannot be used as JSON, but all JSON can be used as object literal.
+### Hoisting
+* The JS Engine hoists important values to the top of the script when code is run.
+Upon execution, the parser identifies variables and functions, creating memory for those values at the top of the compiled code.
+This hoisting happens in two steps during the execution context.
+In the creation phase of the execution context, all variables are hoisted pointing to `undefined` as the value, where as functions are hoisted pointing to the function code.
+In the execution phase all variables are defined and code is executed.
 ### First Class Functions
 * Functions act differently in the JS Engine compared to other languages, because everything you can do with other types (string, number, boolean, etc.) you can do with functions.
 Functions can be assigned to variables, passed around, and created on the fly.
 Functions are objects in JS.
 It is a special type of object with 2 special properties that regular objects do not have.
 The name property, that is optional, and the code property that holds the code to be preformed when the function is invoked.
 ### Function Expression